-Basically, you spend a few hours at a time hanging with friends and imagining you are someone else, whether it’s one of Arthur’s knights, or a space pirate, or a cowboy conquering the Wild West, or anything else you can imagine.
+Basically, you spend a few hours at a time hanging out with friends and imagining you are someone else, whether it’s one of Arthur’s knights, or a space pirate, or a cowboy conquering the Wild West, or anything else you can imagine.

 If that sounds like fun (and it is!), then here’s what you’ll need to know to get started.